 - New processes or systems – Direct closely as people learn new workflows.
 Give clear guidance to build capability and confidence.

-- High-stakes projects – Provide additional coaching to minimize missteps over empowerment.
+- High-stakes projects: Provide additional coaching to minimize missteps related to empowerment.

-- Restructuring – Support teams through uncertainty by being highly available to respond to concerns.
+- Restructuring: Support teams through uncertainty by being highly available to address concerns.

 - Demand crises – Step in with directive leadership to triage the situation if usual methods fall behind.